stevenblair/rapid61850/README.md

  - Platform-independent, and any C/C++ compiler should work
  - Performs validation of the SCD file, and reports any problems
  - Can optionally support fixed-length GOOSE encoding, which reduces GOOSE encoding time by approximately 25%
+ - Supports initialisation of data types, and instance-specific data
  - Open source, under the GPL 2 license

 ## Installation ##